 VAT rules for e-commerce in the EU

-This article elaborates on the most important VAT rules for Dutch e-commerce companies, such as online shops and platforms that deliver to foreign consumers in the EU.
+This article outlines the most important VAT rules for Dutch e-commerce companies, such as online shops and platforms that deliver to foreign consumers in the EU.
 This also includes dropshipping.
 Several rules apply to VAT in the EU.
-For example, a threshold amount for charging VAT if you sell to consumers in other EU countries and VAT registration abroad.
+For example, a threshold amount for charging VAT if you sell to consumers in other EU countries.
+Do you keep stock in another country?
+Then you usually need a local VAT registration.
+And if your turnover stays below a certain threshold, you may use the EU-KOR (Small Businesses Scheme) as of 1 January 2025.

 EU VAT rules

 VAT is charged in all countries within the EU.
 Each EU country determines its own VAT rates on products.
-Which country is allowed to charge VAT is determined by:
+In which country you pay VAT is determined by:

-• Whether you deliver to other entrepreneurs or to customers without a VAT number, consumers.
+- Whether you deliver to other entrepreneurs or to customers without a VAT number such as consumers.

 In practice

-If your customer has a valid VAT number, you invoice your customer 0% VAT.
+If your EU customer has a valid VAT number, you invoice them 0% VAT.
+This is called an intracommunity delivery.
 Your customer declares the VAT locally.

 Threshold amount

 Make sure you keep an eye on the annual threshold amount.
 From the moment you exceed the threshold of €10,000 within a year, you must start calculating the local VAT rate of your customer’s country.
+You do this on the first invoice with which you exceed the threshold amount.
 In the following year, you continue to invoice the local VAT of your customer’s EU country.
 After that year closes, you can calculate your turnover from that year on the first day of the new year.
 If your turnover remained below the threshold of €10,000 in that year, you may again charge Dutch VAT for the coming year.
 You can also choose to continue invoicing with the local VAT rate of your EU customers.

 Exception threshold amount

-The threshold amount does not apply to the delivery of excise goods, such as alcoholic beverages.
-It also does not apply to new or almost new means of transport (in Dutch).
+The threshold amount does not apply to the delivery of excise , such as alcoholic beverages.
+It also does not apply to new or almost new means of (in Dutch).
 With every delivery, regardless of the amount, you calculate the VAT of the country to which these goods go.

 No VAT exemption for import

 VAT is always due when goods are imported into the EU, regardless of the value of the shipment.
-This way the EU ensures a 'level playing field' for all sellers within and outside the EU.
 You also pay customs clearance costs.
 These are costs charged by customs or the postal company for handling your customs clearance of imported products.
 In addition to the import VAT you pay, the customs clearance costs include the customs declaration of goods, storage costs, and administrative processing.
-Shipments with a value up to and including €150 remain exempt from import duties.
+Shipments with a value up to and including €150 are exempt from import .

 When you sell products from outside the EU to customers who do not file a VAT return, you declare the VAT in the EU country where the goods arrive.
-For example, when you deliver products from China via your online shop directly to consumers in Belgium.
-You must pay Belgian VAT on this delivery.
-You can do so in a simplified manner by using the import scheme (in Dutch) within the one-stop shop system.
+For example, you deliver products from China via your online shop directly to consumers in Belgium.
+Then you must pay Belgian VAT on this delivery.
+You can do so in a simplified manner by using the import (IOSS) within the one-stop shop system.

 Up to €150